RootKit-Org/AI-Aimbot/custom/trollatko/readme.md

 - Are they for pytorch, onnx, tensorrt, something else?
 Pytorch

-- Any set up info              Rename the Robloxmodel.pt file to yolov5s.pt and paste into the main directory of aimbot and it will replace the original model.
+- Any set up info.
+Rename the Robloxmodel.pt file to yolov5s.pt and paste into the main directory of aimbot and it will replace the original model.
 This will work only with main.py if you didnt mess with the 97 line of main.py the average confidence is about 70% sorry for any spelling mistakes english is not my first language